 Four months after writing his “Last Will and Testament” Thomas Chatterton was so much absorbed in thought while walking in St Pancras Churchyard, that he did not notice a newly dug grave in his path and tumbled into it.
 His walking companion helped Chatterton out of the grave, joking that he was happy to assist in the resurrection of a genius.

 Chatterton replied, “My dear friend, I have been at war with the grave for some time now.”

 Three days later, broken-hearted that he had not been able to support his destitute mother by making money as a writer, 17-year-old Thomas Chatterton, that strange and solitary boy whose poems would inspire a generation of English Romantic poets, committed suicide by drinking arsenic.

 But wait.
 It gets worse.
 A few days later, a man showed up at the London house in which Thomas Chatterton had lived in the attic.
 This man was Dr. Thomas Fry, a literary scholar who had discovered that young Thomas Chatterton was not merely the transcriber of a supposedly long-dead English monk, but was, in fact, the author of all the remarkable works that were currently whirling through England.

-Dr. Fry had come with the intention of becoming Chatterton’s patron, supporting him with a reliable income.
+Dr. Fry had come with the intention of becoming Chatterton’s patron, supporting him with an income.